lilybeevee/bab-be-u/README.md

 ![img2](./docs/img2.png "KIRB IS SHOTINGN NOOOO")

 ## dev info !!!!!!
-for build ver (in main menu at the top left), you must add a hook to your .git folder: [click here for more info](https://gist.github.com/sg-s/2ddd0fe91f6037ffb1bce28be0e74d4e)
+for build ver (in main menu at the top left), you must add a hook to your .git folder, [click here for more info](https://gist.github.com/sg-s/2ddd0fe91f6037ffb1bce28be0e74d4e)